Java Spring Boot 2 application monitoring with Netdata

 This module monitors one or more Java Spring-boot 2 applications depending on configuration.
 Netdata can be used to monitor running Java Spring Boot 2 applications that expose their metrics with the use of the Spring Boot Actuator included in Spring Boot library.

-Springboot2 module looks up http://localhost:8080/actuator/prometheus and http://127.0.0.1:8080/actuator/prometheus to detect Spring Boot application by default.
+Springboot2 module looks up http://localhost:8080/actuator/prometheus and http://127.0.0.1:8080/actuator/prometheus

 Charts#

-• Response Codes in requests/s
+- Response Codes in

-• Threads in threads
+requests/s - Threads in

-• Heap Memory Usage Overview in bytes
+threads - Heap Memory Usage Overview in

-• Heap Memory Usage Eden Space in bytes
+bytes - Heap Memory Usage Eden Space in

-• Heap Memory Usage Survivor Space in bytes
+bytes - Heap Memory Usage Survivor Space in

-• Heap Memory Usage Old Space in bytes
+bytes - Heap Memory Usage Old Space in

-• Uptime in seconds
+bytes - Uptime in

 Configuration#

-Edit the go.d/springboot2.conf configuration file using edit-config from the Netdata config directory, which is typically at /etc/netdata.
+Edit the go.d/springboot2.conf configuration file using edit-config from the

 The Spring Boot Actuator exposes these metrics over HTTP and is very easy to use: